1stdibs/front-end-quiz/react/readme.md

 Development notes:

-- I should've used a 3rd party router but I knew that it would have taken me a while to find my favourite and then set it up.
-So I wrote something on my own.
+- I should've used a 3rd party router but I knew that it would have taken me half the day to find my favourite and then set it up.
+So I wrote something of my own.
+That's why the browser's back button doesn't work - because it's not a real router.
+Using one would be the next step.
 - The service calls could have been parts of Actions, but I chose using Stores for that.
 Probably due to model resemblence.
 - Clearly I don't understand the architecture well enough yet.
 I see a lot of redundant code from one Store to another, from one Action controller to the next.
 I think that this can either be greatly simplified or I could easily be doing things wrong.
 - CSS Modules were also new, so the structure in which I have chosen to place my files may not be the best one.
 Actually, the whole folder structure is questionable, IMO.